lifangy6/sexDisaggregate/README.md

 browseVignettes("sexDisaggregate")
 ```

-<br> `sexDisaggregate` contains 2 functions:
+`sexDisaggregate` contains 2 functions:

 Function `separateCSV` separates provided CSV file into 3 new datasets:
 cleaned version, female-only and male-only.

 Function `visualizeDiff` visualize 4 graphs that show sex percentage and
-sex vs. specific category in the dataset. <br> <br> To run the shinyApp:
+sex vs. specific category in the dataset.

-Under construction
+<br> To run the shinyApp: Under construction

 ## Tree Structure